piercus/kalman-filter/README.md

 ```
 ### Online usage (run it online, forward step only)

-When using online usage (only the forward step), the output of the `online` method is an instance of the "State" class.
+When using online usage (only the forward step), the output of the `filter` method is an instance of the "State" class.

 ```js
 // online kalman filter